albertlauncher/plugins/README.md

 ## Frontend plugins

 Implement the `Core::Frontend` interface.
 Implementing a frontend is a cumbersome process with tons of caveats.
 I will rather not write a documentation on it.
-[Contact](/help/) us directly.
+Joind the conversation in one of the chats.

 ## The plugin metadata